Diophantine Geometry over Groups IX: Envelopes and Imaginaries

-\item"{(4)}" there exists a specialization $(x_1,\ldots,x_s,p,q,a)$ of the configuration limit group $Conf$, for which the corresponding elements $(x_i,p,q,a)$ are distinct and rigid specializations of the rigid limit group, $Rgd(x,p,q,a)$ (strictly solid and belong to distinct strictly solid families), that can be extended to a specialization that factors through the duo limit group $Duo$ (i.e., there exists a configuration homomorphism that can be extended to a specialization of $Duo$). \endroster
+\item"{(4)}" there exists a specialization $(x_1^0,\ldots,x_s^0,p_0,q_0,a)$ of the configuration limit group $Conf$, for which the corresponding elements $(x_i^0,p_0,q_0,a)$ are distinct and rigid specializations of the rigid limit group, $Rgd(x,p,q,a)$ (strictly solid and belong to distinct strictly solid families), that can be extended to a specialization that factors through the duo limit group $Duo$ (i.e., there exists a configuration homomorphism that can be extended to a specialization of $Duo$). \endroster

 Given a duo limit group, $Duo(d_1,p,d_2,q,d_0,a)$, and a specialization of the variables $d_0$, we call the set of specializations that factor through $Duo$ for which the specialization of the variables $d_0$ is identical to the given one, a $duo$-$family$.

-We say that a duo family associated with a duo limit group $Duo$ is $covered$ by the duo limit groups $Duo_1,\ldots,Duo_t$, if there exists a finite collection of duo families associated with the duo limit groups, $Duo_1,\ldots,Duo_t$, and a covering closure of the duo family, so that each configuration homomorphism that can be extended to a specialization of a closure in the covering closure of the given duo family, can also be extended to a specialization that factors through one of the members of the finite collection of duo families of the duo limit groups $Duo_1,\ldots,Duo_t$ (see definition 1.16 in [Se2] for a covering closure). \endproclaim
+We say that a duo family that is associated with a duo limit group $Duo$ is $covered$ by the duo limit groups: $Duo_1,\ldots,Duo_t$, if there exists a finite collection of duo families that are associated with the duo limit groups, $Duo_1,\ldots,Duo_t$, and a covering closure of the duo family, so that each configuration homomorphism that can be extended to a specialization of a closure in the covering closure of the given duo family (of the duo limit group $Duo$), can also be extended to a specialization that factors through one of the members of the finite collection of duo families of the duo limit groups $Duo_1,\ldots,Duo_t$ (see definition 1.16 in [Se2] for a covering closure). \endproclaim

-In [Se9] we used the sieve procedure [Se6] to prove the existence of a finite collection of duo limit groups, that cover all the duo families associated with a duo limit group that is associated with a given rigid limit group.
+In [Se9] we used the sieve procedure [Se6] to prove the existence of a finite collection of duo limit groups, that cover all the duo families that are associated with all the duo limit groups that are associated with a given rigid limit group.

+\vglue 1pc \proclaim{Theorem 1.2 ([Se9],3.2)} Let $F_k$ be a non-abelian free group, let $s$ be a positive integer, and let $Rgd(x,p,q,a)$ be a rigid limit group (with respect to the parameter subgroup $<p,q>$) over $F_k$.